 Employers who do not show up for interviews, who leave before finishing their interviews or who cancel their interview schedules late create a great inconvenience to students, the Engineering Career Resource Center (ECRC) staff and damage their campus reputation.
 In order to discourage these incidents the ECRC has developed the following policy on canceling schedules:

-- Cancellation of recruiting dates requires the employer to immediately notify their recruiting coordinator a minimum of 4 (four) days prior to the scheduled interview date.
-The Engineering Career Resource Center requires employers to e-mail or send a letter of explanation to the scheduled students including what to expect in regards to future recruiting plans.
-A copy of the written explanation must be provided to the Campus Recruiting Program Coordinator for future reference.
+- Cancellation of recruiting dates requires the employer to immediately notify the ECRC Staff a minimum of 4 (four) days prior to the scheduled interview date.
+The Engineering Career Resource Center requires employers to e-mail a letter of explanation to the scheduled students including what to expect in regards to future recruiting plans.
+A copy of the written explanation must be provided to the appropriate ECRC Staff for future reference.

-- Recruiters who arrive late for interviews and/or leave early prior to the last scheduled student, without prior notice to the Campus Recruiting Program Coordinator, are held to same guidelines and standards as stated above for canceled schedules-a letter of explanation with a copy to the Campus Recruiting Program Coordinator.
+- Recruiters who arrive late for interviews and/or leave early prior to the last scheduled student, without prior notice to the ECRC Staff, are held to same guidelines and standards as stated above for canceled schedules-a letter of explanation with a copy to the appropriate ECRC Staff member.

 Removal of Students from Interview Schedules

-Employers who have concerns regarding students on schedules must contact their Campus Recruiting Program Coordinator before asking students to remove their names from interview schedules.
-Campus Recruiting Program Coordinators will work directly with company recruiters or primary contacts to determine the most appropriate course of action.
+Employers who have concerns regarding students on schedules must contact the ECRC Staff before asking students to remove their names from interview schedules.
+The ECRC Staff will work directly with company recruiters or primary contacts to determine the most appropriate course of action.

 Guidelines for Employment Offers and Offer Deadlines

 Employers making an employment offer to a University of Michigan student are referred first to the NACE position on Reasonable Offer Deadline Guidelines.
 Efforts should be made on the part of the employer to give students adequate time to fully consider an offer of an internship or full-time employment.
 In accordance with NACE Principles of Professional Conduct, employment professionals will refrain from any practice that improperly influences and affects job acceptances.
 Such practices may include undue time pressure for acceptance of employment offers and encouragement of revocation of another employment offer.
-Employment professionals will strive to communicate decisions to candidates within the agreed-upon time frame.
-Likewise, students are coached on the importance of fully evaluating an offer, and avoiding declining an offer after accept whenever possible.
+Employment professionals will strive to communicate decisions and updates to candidates within the agreed-upon time frame.
+Likewise, students are advised to carefully evaluate offers before accepting, and strongly discouraged from reneging after acceptance.

 To curtail student declines after acceptance, it is highly recommended that employers offering full-time and internship offers remain open until November 30 and for at least a period of three weeks.
 This recommendation extends to offers given to current/previous summer interns.
 It is permissible to offer incentives to students who accept a position in advance of these dates.